iai-group/DialogueKit/docs/source/nlg.rst

 The NLG components in Dialoguekit are template based.
 There are two different versions. :py:class:`dialoguekit.nlg.nlg.NLG` and :py:class:`dialoguekit.nlg.nlg_conditional.ConditionalNLG`.

 These two are used in similar ways.
-The only difference is that the `ConditionalNLG` can use a conditional in the :py:attr:`dialoguekit.core.annotated_utterance.AnnotatedUtterance.metadata` as long as the conditionals value is a number.
+The only difference is that the `ConditionalNLG` can use a conditional in the :py:attr:`dialoguekit.core.annotated_utterance.AnnotatedUtterance.metadata` as long as the conditional value is a number.

 To start using these NLG classes a template needs to be generated.
 Two methods for doing this are provided: